 ProSomnus precision intraoral medical devices are personalized for each patient based on their unique anatomy, treatment plan and prescription, similar to eyeglass lenses or clear aligners for orthodontic treatment.
 Each ProSomnus intraoral device consists of a series of two splints, one that fits over the upper teeth and another that fits over the lower teeth.
 Each splint contains a lateral prescription post that precisely and gently postures the jaw at the prescribed position and opens the airway in the back of the throat to prevent the airway from collapsing at night, minimizing obstructions, snoring and allowing breathing to flow more easily.
-Jaw position can be changed by swapping out an upper or lower splint and replacing it with another splint that contains a slightly different lateral prescription post position, like how clear aligner trays are swapped out for orthodontic treatment.
+Jaw position can be changed by swapping out an upper or lower splint and replacing it with another splint that contains a slightly different lateral prescription post position, similar to how clear aligner trays are swapped out for orthodontic treatment.

 We believe that precision prescription transfer enables ProSomnus devices to perform better than other treatment options, including traditional oral appliances.
 A study supported by ProSomnus was designed to evaluate the prescription transfer precision of several leading traditional oral appliances and ProSomnus devices.
 One millimeter of variance to the prescribed jaw position is generally recognized as a clinically significant level of variance.
 The study reported that traditional oral appliances exhibited approximately 3.7 millimeters variance to the prescribed jaw position.
 The implication is that approximately 29% of traditional oral appliances satisfy the prescription transfer specification, with 71% falling outside of the prescription transfer specification limit.
-The study also reported that ProSomnus devices demonstrated approximately 0.3 millimeters of variance to the prescription transfer specification.
+The study also reported that ProSomnus devices demonstrated approximately 0.3 millimeters of variance to the prescribed jaw position, well within the one-millimeter threshold.
+The implication is that 99% of ProSomnus devices fall within the prescription transfer specification.
 We believe that our precision prescription transfer advantage, enabled by our unique digital manufacturing platform, translates into performance benefits for the provider and patient.